metametadata/carry/docs/user-guide.md

 code is located in `view-model`.

 ## Composite Apps
-Because Carry architecture is also based on functions (control, reconcile, view-model, view) which can be nested inside each other, a pattern similar to [Elm architecture](https://github.com/evancz/elm-architecture-tutorial/) can be applied to build composite apps.
+Because Carry architecture is also based on functions which can be nested inside each other, a pattern similar to [Elm architecture](https://github.com/evancz/elm-architecture-tutorial/) can be applied to build composite apps.
 A composite app incorporates instances of other Carry apps, but still has a single model, controller and reconciler.